Rules Of Stopping In Quran

-To conclude, after this long journey, you should be patient in reading the Quran.
-Remember that as long as you exert your effort to learn and improve your recitation, then you are on the track.
-Success is a continuation.
-Always keep in mind that learning Tajweed is a gateway for understanding the Quran to apply it.
-Application is the cornerstone.
+In conclusion, after such a long journey, you must have patience in reading the Quran.
+Remember that as long as you are doing your best to learn and improve your recitation, you are on the right track.
+Success is persistence.
+Always keep in mind that learning Tajweed is a gateway to understanding the Quran to apply it.
+The app is the cornerstone.

-It is the wish of every Muslim to learn the Holy Quran.
-But if you are reciting the Holy Quran but are unaware of the major Quran recitation rules, there is no point.
-With Mishkah Academy, You can now enroll in Online Tajweed Course and start learning all the Tajweed rules, including the rules of stopping when reading Quran.
+Every Muslim desires to learn the Holy Quran.
+But if you are reading the Holy Quran but you are ignorant of the main rules of Quran recitation, then there is no need for that.
+With Mishkah Academy, you can now enroll in our online Tajweed course and start learning all the rules of Tajweed, including the rules for stopping when reciting the Quran.

 Importance Of Stopping Signs & Symbols In Quran

-Every language is distinct in its form and structure with some definite rules and instructions of its usage.
-The Divine Language of the Holy Quran has its own principles which every reader has to take care about while reciting the Holy Quran.
-That is why the Quranic clauses contain some necessary stop and pause signs so that the reader could comprehend its meaning in the rightful manner, learn to recite Quran with correct Tajweed.
+Each language in its form and structure is characterized by some specific rules and instructions for its use.
+The divine language of the Holy Quran has its own principles that every reader must pay attention to while reciting the Holy Quran.
+That is why the Qur’anic verses contain some necessary stop and pause signs that are necessary so that the reader can understand their meaning in the correct way, and learn to recite the Qur’an with the correct tajweed rules.

 When To Stop And Pause In Quran Reading

-First of all, let’s understand the definition of Waqf before explaining the rules of stopping when reading Quran.
-The linguistic definition of doing Waqf is to stop.
-For its applied definition: It’s cutting off the sound at the end of a word, usually for a period of the time of breathing, with the intention of returning to the recitation, not with the intention of finishing it.
-It can be at the end of an Ayah or even in the middle.
-However, it can never be in the middle of the word.
+First of all, let us understand the definition of waqf before we explain the rules for stopping when reading the Quran.
+The linguistic definition of Waqf is stopping.
+For its applied definition: It is cutting off the sound at the end of a word, usually for a period of breathing time, with the intention of returning to the recitation, not with the intention of finishing it.
+It could be at the end of a verse or even in the middle.
+However, it cannot be in the middle of a word.